 A key activity of CEEDS is to sponsor integrative projects that put students on the front lines of environmental decision making and action.
 Students work closely with faculty to identify an area of interest that will achieve their own academic goals while also benefiting the greater community.

 - Hemlock Woolly Adelgid

 Educating Students About Curricular Pathways

 Are you an engineer who is passionate about water issues?
 A dancer interested in the ways a surrounding environment informs movement?
 CEEDS faculty and staff help students successfully combine their many passions into a concentrated area of study.

 CEEDS supports students working on various green inititatives across campus.
 Whether advertising their events or offering our physcial space for their use, CEEDS helps students to achieve their green goals.
 We work closely with the Smith Community Garden, the Bike Kitchen, and the Green Team and are happy to help others in their goals of increasing sustainability on campus.

-Teaching an Environmental Concentration
+Teaching Environmental Concentrations

 One of the many things that makes Smith unique is that in addition to majors and minors, we offer students the option to participate in a concentration.
 Concentrations offer more flexibility than a minor, involve practical experience and students can pursue them alongside a minor or a second major.
 In fall 2011, we started the Environmental Concentration in Sustainable Food.
 We launched our second concentration in Climate Change in fall 2014.
-Visit our Web site to find out how you can be involved!
+Visit our webpage to find out how you can be involved!